BvernyuyN/Sales-Analysis-With-Python/README.md

 4. **A/B Testing:** Implement A/B testing to measure the performance of ads during these hours and refine strategies over time.
 Monitor key performance indicators (KPIs) such as click-through rates, conversions, and return on investment (ROI).

-By capitalizing on these findings and recommendations, the business can enhance its advertising effectiveness during the identified peak and effective hours, leading to increased engagement and potentially higher sales.
+With these findings and recommendations, the business can enhance its advertising effectiveness during the identified peak and effective hours, leading to increased engagement and potentially higher sales.

 4. **Frequently Purchased Product Combinations (iPhone and Lightning Charger Cable):**